 Blood protected God’s people during the Passover, saving them from physical death.
 The Passover foreshadows the ultimate “pass over” of Christ’s death as his blood saves people from physical and eternal death.

-The same God that saved the Israelites from the angel of death and who offered His only son (John 3:16) to save people from eternal death itself, is the same God who has saved them and who they come to worship at church that day.
+The same God that saved the Israelites from the angel of death and offered His only son (John 3:16) to save people from eternal death itself is the same God who has saved them and who they come to worship at church that day.

-- First, it would take a lot more paint to cover the entire structure as opposed to just the door.
+- First, it would take much more paint to cover the entire structure than just the door.

-- Second, painting the front door is closer to the Passover story, than painting the entire structure.
-Some may respond that it wasn’t the door, but the door posts that were covered in blood in Exodus 12.
-This is true, but churches aren’t trying to mimic the Passover, but remind people of what it foreshadowed — the death of Christ.
+- Second, painting the front door is closer to the Passover story than painting the entire structure.
+Some may respond that it wasn’t the door but the door posts covered in blood in Exodus 12.
+This is true, but churches aren’t trying to mimic the Passover but remind people of what it foreshadowed — the death of Christ.

 - Third, the door is how people enter the church to worship, just like the blood of Christ enables people to be righteous in God’s sight.

-The ingredients used to create red paint were plentiful and could easily be found.
-This is why European homes starting in the Middle Ages, as well as barns in early American history, were painted red.
+The ingredients used to create red paint were plentiful and easily found.
+This is why European homes starting in the Middle Ages and barns in early American history were painted red.
 (Also see How Often Do Presbyterians Take Communion?)

-Refuge cities provided them with security until a trial occurred.
-In some locations in the Western world, churches have harbored people seeking to flee those who have ill intent and even the government.
+The Cities of Ruge provided them with security until a trial occurred.
+In some locations in the Western world, churches have harbored people seeking to flee those with ill intent and even the government.

 Martin Luther: In the time of German Reformer Martin Luther (1483-1546), the famous church at Wittenberg may have had red doors.
-If this is the case, then other Reformed churches may have painted their doors red to signify unity in the movement.
+If this is the case, other Reformed churches may have painted red doors to signify unity in the movement.
 (Also see Do Presbyterians Use the Rosary?)